 2.1 Determine how olfaction modulates singing in isolated males.

 We will induce male singing by optogenetically activating the dsx+ cells P1a and pC2, which drive persistent singing in solitary, freely moving males 44,51.
 We will measure singing with and without the presence of pheromonal or food-derived odorants (using a circular chamber, tiled by 9 pressure microphones as in 31).
-Song will be parsed (to fPulse, sPulse and Sine) 32 and measured both during the ‘activation period’ (light on) and the persistent period (after stimulus ‘offset’) 61 using various activation windows 39.
+Song will be parsed (to fPulse, sPulse, and Sine) 32 and measured both during the ‘activation period’ (light on) and the persistent period (after stimulus ‘offset’) 61 using various activation windows 39.
 We will measure the effect of olfactory cues (see Table 1) on song structure and intensity (Fig xx), to test the hypothesis that song persistence and complexity are modulated by olfactory cues 39.
-As in aim 1.1, we will apply the chemical by coating the chamber ceiling before each experiment.
-In each experiment we will vary the duration of the optogenetic activation (the ON period) across trials 39.
+As in Aim 1.1, we will apply test chemicals by coating the chamber ceiling before each experiment.
+In each experiment, we will vary the duration of the optogenetic activation (the ON period) across trials 39.

 2.2 Determine how olfaction modulates male singing during courtship

 Using the same dataset collected in Aim 1.2 (male-female pairs), we will measure how pheromones and food-derived odors modulate male song.
-Following the observation that visual cues modulate song dynamics 13 in a state dependent manner 40 and that the probability for complex song bouts depends on social context 39,40, we will measure how olfactory cues modulate visually guided song transitions (using GLM filters as done before 13) and song complexity 39.
+Following the observation that visual cues modulate song dynamics 13 in a state-dependent manner 40 and that the probability for complex song bouts depends on social context 39,40, we will measure how olfactory cues modulate visually guided song transitions (using GLM filters as done before 13) and song complexity 39.
 Once we identify which olfactory compounds modulate male singing, we will conduct activation and inactivation experiments, as in Aim 1.2, to determine the role of specific olfactory receptor neurons.

 2.3 Characterizing how olfaction modulates singing in a fixed-walking male

-Based on the behavioral findings (aims 2.1, 2.2), and as an intermediate step before the imaging experiment (aim 2.4), here we will characterize olfactory modulation of song in fixed-males, glued to a dissecting chamber, and walking on an air supported ball (Fig xx).
-We will record male singing using two pressure microphones, positioned in proximity to the fly wings as we already tested (Fig xx).
-We will use walking flies (and track fly walking using https://github.com/murthylab/fly-vr ) as walking state was shown to be correlated with wide-brain dynamics in flies 62, and is particularly linked to male singing 13.
+Based on the behavioral findings (Aims 2.1, 2.2), and as an intermediate step before the imaging experiment (Aim 2.4), we will characterize the olfactory modulation of song in fixed-males glued to a dissecting chamber and walking on an air-supported ball (Fig xx).
+We will record male singing using two pressure microphones positioned in proximity to the fly wings, as we have already tested (Fig xx).
+We will use walking flies (and track fly walking using https://github.com/murthylab/fly-vr ), as the walking state has been shown to be correlated with wide-brain dynamics in flies 62, and is particularly linked to male singing 13.
 Olfactory stimuli will be presented as described in Aim 1.3.

-2.4 Revealing the neural dynamics underlying olfactory modulation of male singing
+2.4 Revealing the neural dynamics underlying the olfactory modulation of male singing